AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Introduction

 \textbf{Limitations of existing practice.}

-While numerous open-source frameworks such as Backtrader \citep{backtrader}, Zipline \citep{zipline}, Freqtrade \citep{freqtrade}, and FinRL \citep{finrlgithub} have democratized algorithmic trading research, their design philosophy often prioritizes ease of strategy prototyping over the enforcement of strict realism.
-In many equity or low-friction settings, careful users can configure these tools in a way that is broadly consistent with realistic execution and cost assumptions.
-Our concern is more specific: in high-friction cryptocurrency perpetual markets, and especially when default or highly simplified configurations are used, it is easy to obtain backtests that look attractive on paper but do not survive realistic cost and execution modeling.
-From a production-oriented perspective, and as documented in their official repositories and user guides, these tools typically leave critical choices about execution semantics and cost realism to the end user.
-First, they seldom enforce no-look-ahead invariants at the architectural level, leaving the onus on the practitioner to avoid subtle forms of forward-looking information leakage.
-Second, their cost models are often only partially specified, commonly simplifying costs to a fixed transaction fee while providing at best rudimentary or optional support for the detailed modeling of funding dynamics and leverage constraints.
-Third, the process of parameter search is frequently decoupled from cost realism and risk management, leading to optimization over an idealized environment that does not, by default, reflect true trading conditions.
-We do not view the frameworks themselves as flawed; rather, we emphasize the risk that, in the absence of strict guardrails, common usage patterns in high-friction markets can generate a substantial illusion of profitability.
+While numerous open-source frameworks such as Backtrader \citep{backtrader}, Zipline \citep{zipline}, Freqtrade \citep{freqtrade}, and FinRL \citep{finrlgithub} have democratized algorithmic trading research, they typically prioritize strategy prototyping over strict realism.
+In many equity or low-friction settings this is acceptable if the user configures the system carefully.
+The concern here is narrower: in high-friction cryptocurrency perpetual markets, simplified defaults can yield backtests that look attractive on paper but do not survive realistic cost and execution modeling.
+In official repositories and user guides, critical choices about execution semantics and cost realism are usually left to the end user.
+As a result, no-look-ahead invariants may not be enforced architecturally, cost models are often reduced to fees with only partial support for funding and leverage constraints, and parameter search is easily decoupled from realistic risk controls.

-To illustrate the implementation burden, Appendix~\ref{app:repro} includes a minimal third-party semantics replay in Backtrader: we export the directional signal series from our engine, replay it under cheat-on-close execution, and disable costs and funding to isolate raw-return semantics.
-Even this narrow check requires bespoke data plumbing and careful timestamp alignment.
-Extending a generic framework to a full STRICT4H-style experiment would further require (i) a separate funding-rate time series aligned under a strict \(t\!+\!1\) convention, (ii) consistent fee, slippage, leverage, and notional-cap constraints, (iii) deterministic export of per-bar return and cost components, and (iv) full-chain accounting invariants that reconcile offline and live-style replays.
+These frameworks are not treated as flawed in general.
+The point is that without strict guardrails, common usage patterns in perpetual-futures studies can create a substantial illusion of profitability.
+Appendix~A illustrates the implementation burden with both a minimal Backtrader raw-return semantics check and a stronger Backtrader event-loop replay over the executed STRICT4H exposure path.
+These checks require bespoke data plumbing, timestamp alignment, explicit funding inputs, consistent fee/slippage/leverage constraints, deterministic export of per-bar return and cost components, and full-chain accounting invariants.
+They are therefore useful portability evidence for adapter-based traceability in generic trading frameworks.